Nodnod77/os242/links.md

 These commands will help you list PCI devices, view information about your CPU, and more.
 * [Mardown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet){:target="blank"} ---
 Quick reference and showcase to use Markdown
----

 ### Week02
 * [Introduction to Cybersecurity](https://www.codecademy.com/learn/introduction-to-cybersecurity) --- Great strating point on how to protect your data and information from attacks.
 Beginner friendly
 * [Complete set to learn basic c programmation](https://www.youtube.com/watch?v=KnvbUiSxvbM&list=PL98qAXLA6aftD9ZlnjpLhdQAOFI8xIB6e) --- Youtube videos to learn the basic of c language.
 It's a quite complete playlist,videos are shorts and separated according to the subject you're interested in.
 Beginner friendly.
 * [ Difference between private and public key ](https://www.geeksforgeeks.org/difference-between-private-key-and-public-key/) --- A short GeeksForGeeks article who explain the difference and detail about public and private keys.
 Short clear and updated.
----

 ### Week03
 * [Linux Disk Partitioning Basics](https://www.digitalocean.com/community/tutorials/how-to-partition-a-disk-in-linux) --- A comprehensive guide on how to partition disks in Linux, including practical examples and commands.
 * [A Beginner's Guide to Disk Partitioning](https://www.howtogeek.com/723198/a-beginners-guide-to-disk-partitioning-in-linux/) --- An article providing a clear overview of the concepts and tools used for disk partitioning.
 * [Partitioning a Disk in Linux](https://www.tecmint.com/partition-disk-using-gparted-in-linux/) --- A detailed tutorial on using GParted, a popular tool for disk partitioning in Linux.
----

 ### Week04
-* [Introduction aux processus Linux](https://www.digitalocean.com/community/tutorials/understanding-the-linux-process-model) --- Un guide complet sur les processus Linux, leur fonctionnement et leur gestion.
-* [Gestion des utilisateurs et des groupes sous Linux](https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command/) --- Tutoriel détaillé sur la création et la gestion des utilisateurs et des groupes dans un système Linux.
+* [Introduction to Linux Processes](https://www.digitalocean.com/community/tutorials/understanding-the-linux-process-model) --- A comprehensive guide on Linux processes, how they work, and how to manage them.
+* [Managing Users and Groups in Linux](https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command/) --- Detailed tutorial on creating and managing users and groups in a Linux system.
 <br>
 <br>
 #### 📍 REV: Sunday 24 Sep 2024 20:54